ansible/ansible/docs/docsite/rst/become.rst

 --------------------

 --ask-become-pass, -K
-    ask for privilege escalation password, does not imply become will be used.
+    ask for privilege escalation password; does not imply become will be used.
 Note that this password will be used for all hosts.

 --become, -b
     run operations with become (no password implied)